 It is important to understand the architectural differences between a Jitterbit Cloud Agent integration, a Jitterbit Private Agent integration, and a hybrid integration using both Cloud and Private Agents.
 A user is able to install any ODBC or JDBC driver on their local server.

-Prior to using a newly installed ODBC or JDBC driver within Jitterbit Studio to create an Integration it is the responsibility of the client to ensure that the driver has been successfully installed on the server.
+Prior to using a newly installed ODBC or JDBC driver within Design Studio to create an integration, it is the responsibility of the user to ensure that the driver has been successfully installed on the Private Agents.
 Please consult your specific documentation for the proprietary driver as to how this can be achieved.
 Please ensure connectivity between ODBC or JDBC driver and the underlying data source by clicking the test connection button within the ODBC or JDBC administration application.

-Once a new ODBC or JDBC driver has been successfully installed on a server that also contains an installed instance of the latest version of Jitterbit Studio, the user is able to select the new driver from the drop down list of available drivers and is then able to create connections to the underlying datasource using the selected ODBC or JDBC driver.
-In the image below, a proprietary ODBC or JDBC driver was installed on a server that can be used to interact with a SAGE 50 UK 2015 ERP system.
-The image below was created after choosing to create a new Source that uses a database as the underlying Data Source and then clicking on the Select button when choosing the driver that is to be used for that connection.
+Once a new ODBC or JDBC driver has been successfully installed on a Private Agent, you will be able to select the new driver from the drop down list of available drivers and then create connections to the underlying datasource using the selected ODBC or JDBC driver.
+In the image below, a proprietary ODBC or JDBC driver was installed on a Private Agent that can be used to interact with a SAGE 50 UK 2015 ERP system.
+The image below was created after choosing to create a new Source that uses a database as the underlying Data Source and then clicking on the Select button when choosing the driver that is to be used for that connection: